 Department heads may grant a regular, or probationary employee leave of absence without pay for not to exceed one (1) calendar week.
+If the leave of absence request without pay is in relation to an employee's disability accommodation, then the leave shall be determined through the interactive process on a case-by-case basis.
 Such leaves shall be reported to the Human Resources/Risk Manager.